 - government related identifiers, such as your licence number and class, Medicare number, state or national ID card number, passport number, and birth or marriage certificate number;

-- other information identifiable from scanned ID documents you provide, such as photographs of your face;
+- other information identifiable from scanned ID documents you provide, such as your organ donor status or photographs of your face;

-- biometric information, such as video footage or photographs of your face;
+- biometric information, such as templates we create from video footage or photographs of your face;

 - information obtained from fraud-prevention services and document verification services;